jonathonball/factorio-server/roles/aws_volume_mount/README.md

 aws volume mount
 =========

-Mounts a list of EBC volumes by their /dev/sdX designation useful for when on a machine that uses an nvme naming scheme.
+Mounts a list of EBS volumes by their /dev/sdX designation useful for when on a machine that uses an nvme naming scheme.

 Requirements